mcclux/tezos-vue-starter/README.md

 # tezos-vue-starter

 Tezos-Vue-Starter is a starter template for working with the Tezos blockchain in Vue3.
-It has examples of connecting to a Tezos wallet using the [Beacon library](https://www.walletbeacon.io), and of querying Tezos wallet addresses using [Taquito](https://tezostaquito.io)
+It has examples of connecting to a Tezos wallet using the [Beacon library](https://www.walletbeacon.io), and of querying Tezos wallet addresses using [Taquito](https://tezostaquito.io) across multiple nodes in Mainnet and testnets

 ## Build Setup